 Students who specialised at undergraduate level (i.e. from the second year of study) in Radiation Therapy, register according to this curriculum.

-- Subject to the stipulations of the General Regulations, a candidate must hold the BRad degree, or the Bachelor in Technology: Radiography, an equivalent qualification in the relevant field of specialisation for admission to honours degree study.
+- The BRad degree, the Bachelor in Technology: Radiography or an equivalent qualification in the relevant field of specialisation.

 - The candidate must have access to equipment and patients in a healthcare facility approved by the Department, for the purpose of undertaking work-integrated learning associated with the programme in which the student will be registered.

-- Successful completion of a research methodology module with a minimum credit weighting of 16 credits in the prerequisite degree for admission to the honours programme.
+- Successful completion of a research methodology module with a minimum credit weighting of 16 credits in the prerequisite degree.

 All students must register for NVB 700 Research principles.